 - The socket must be cited as far away as possible from any hazard and in no circumstances closer than 2m to any body of water (IET Wiring Regulation 702.32).

 - In higher risk situations, the socket must be kept 30cm off the ground (IET Wiring Regulation 702.53).
-We are currently developing a plastic ground spike, which will be available later in May 2020)

 It is the responsibility of the user to consider the IET Wiring Regulations, manufacturer's guidance, the safety of the supply and any other relevant risks, before deciding whether to use an extension lead for any given application.
 This is of particular importance in circumstances where there is an increased risk of electric shock.
 If in any doubt, consult an electrician.